Reproduced from UNMAS Technical Note 10.10 / 02, Issue 1.0 (which I helped to draft)

 materials recommended by the manufacturer.

-was recently asked to give an opinion about a "visor-grinding/polishing"
+When asked to give an opinion about a 'visor-grinding/polishing'

 kit being offered for sale by a visor manufacturer.
 This is

 method of removing scratches that involves using various grades

 of grinding paste on one or both sides of the visor MUST reduce its

 thickness.
 If this is done with a visor that was originally